Polynomial Siegel disks are typically Jordan domains: Proofs of Key-Lemmas 3 and 4

-Now suppose $Q_1$ is a polynomial in the new system which involves $w_1$ and moreover, among all the polynomials in the new system which involve $w_1$, the degree of $Q_1$ with respect to $w_1$ is the lowest.
-Assume there is some other polynomial in the system which also involves $w_1$.
-Otherwise we go to the next step.
-Suppose $Q_2$ is a polynomial which involves $w_1$.
-We do the polynomial long division as follows,
+Now suppose $Q_1$ is a polynomial in $\mathcal{S}$ which involves $z_1$ and moreover, among all the polynomials in $\mathcal{S}$ which involve $z_1$, the degree of $Q_1$ with respect to $z_1$ is the lowest.
+Assume there is some other polynomial, say $Q_2$, in $\mathcal{S}$, which also involves $z_1$.
+Otherwise we go to the next step. let us do the polynomial long division as follows,